kyma-project/busola/docs/extensibility/README.md

 6. Click **Create**.

-To see an exemplary configuration of the Busola extensibility feature, see the [Pizza example](examples/../../../examples/pizzas/README.md).
+To see an exemplary configuration of the Busola extensibility feature, check the [Pizza example](examples/../../../examples/pizzas/README.md).